PLAYA DEL CARMEN SCUBA DIVING COURSES

 Some stamina skills must also be performed such as 15 minutes floating, 400 meters swimming, 800 meters snorkeling, 100 meters tired diver tow.

 You need to have at least 60 logged dives to send your Divemaster application to Padi.
 You will dive until you’ll get them of course, maybe more.

-The price of the PADI Divemaster course is 950 usd , including the equipment; you will have to buy the books and materials prior to come, our dive shop can provide them to you.
+The price of the PADI Divemaster course is 950 USD, including the equipment; you will have to buy the books and materials prior to coming, our dive shop can provide them to you.

 Here is the list :

 -Encyclopedia of the Recreational Diving